malh718/docker_flask_homework/README.md

 This is running within the container, and this was verified by refreshing the page and the getting the get responses in our google shell.
 <img width="883" alt="Screen Shot 2023-11-20 at 10 22 42 PM" src="https://github.com/malh718/docker_flask_homework/assets/102617334/1af8816f-625e-4480-8755-16de18dd6700">

+These are the contents of my Dockerfile and comments.
+## This is the base image which comes from python and uses version 3.7.
+FROM python:3.7-alpine
+## this sets the working directory as /app.
+WORKDIR /app
+## copies what is in the directory into app container
+COPY . /app
+## installs requirements file we need to run this, we have flask in our .txt
+RUN pip install -r requirements.txt
+## Makes port 5000 open
+EXPOSE 5000
+## CMD signifies the commands needed to run, in this case we are using python in our app.py file
+CMD ["python", "app.py"]